evanthegrayt/ro_sham_bo/README.md

 ```

 ## Usage
 Just call the `rps` executable, which should now be in your `$PATH`.
-Currently,
-the only option is `-r [NUMBER OF ROUNDS]`, which changes the number of rounds.
+The default number of rounds is best-of `3`.
+This can be altered with the
-The default is best-of `3`, and the number passed with `-r` must be an odd
+`-r [NUMBER OF ROUNDS]` option.
+The number passed must be an odd number.
+To see
-number.
+a list of all available options, run with `-h`.
 ```
 rps [OPTIONS]
 ```
-After calling the executable, you'll be asked to enter 'rock', 'paper' or
+After calling the executable, you'll be asked to enter 'rock', 'paper', or
-'scissors' (entering the first letters of the options is also accepted).
-The
+'scissors' (entering the first letters of the options is also accepted for
-program will also randomly choose one of these options.
-Once you hit `[return]`,
+brevity's sake).
+The program will also randomly choose one of these options.
-your choice will be compared to the computer's choice, and a winner for that
+Once you hit `[return]`, your choice will be compared to the computer's choice,
-round will be chosen based off the classic rules of the game.
+and a winner for that round will be chosen based off the classic rules of the
+game.

 ### Rules
 Rock beats Scissors